NOAA Chemical Sciences Laboratory

 CIRES

 Tropospheric ozone is a greenhouse gas and a pollutant dangerous for human health and vegetation.
-My main research interest is assessing distribution and long-term changes over time of tropospheric ozone and its precursors at regional and global scales.
+I am assessing distribution and long-term changes over time of tropospheric ozone and its precursors at regional and global scales.

 I analyze data recorded from a myriad of in situ and remote sensing instruments such as those on board aircraft, sondes and satellites, as well as from ground/ships based instruments.
 I also analyze global and regional chemical and transport models output.
 My goal is to use the complementary information from these data sets to draw the most accurate and precise picture of tropospheric ozone in the past, present and future.